Dgzt/mundus-ode4j-plugin/README.md

 allprojects {
     ext {
         ...
-        mundusVersion = 'plugin-new-component-SNAPSHOT'
+        mundusVersion = 'master-SNAPSHOT'
         ode4jPluginVersion = 'master-SNAPSHOT'
-        gltfVersion = '2.1.0' // Only needed if targeting HTML, version should match what Mundus uses }
+        gltfVersion = '2.2.1' // Only needed if targeting HTML, version should match what Mundus uses }
 }